 On weak lensing data analysis, I have contributed to the shear measurement pipeline developed between CEA/Cosmostat and EPFL (M. Gentile, F. Courbin) that finished third on the GREAT3 Challenge (http://great3challenge.info).
 I investigated in particular several improvements and strategies to include sparsity in forward-fitting shape measurement techniques.
 I am also involved in the LENA ERC project of Jérome Bobin where I contribute to better understand how galaxy morphological parameters impact shape and shear measurement (with Arnau Pujol, Jérome Bobin, Martin Kilbinger).
 I am also part of the Euclid Consortium, responsible for coordinating LE3 data models (see http://www.cosmostat.org/projects/euclid ) and defining the data models for weak-lensing algorithms.

-Finally, I contribute to the FET-OPEN Dedale project leaded by Jean-Luc Starck, where I am responsible for the work-package dedicated on signal processing methods, and mainly interested by learning applications.
+Finally, I contributed to the FET-OPEN Dedale project (Sept.
+2015- Sept.
+2018) leaded by Jean-Luc Starck, where I was responsible for the work-package dedicated on signal processing methods, and mainly interested by learning applications.
 I developed in particular dictionary learning methods for data on the circle that can be applied to polarised data, and worked on extending patch-based dictionary learning methods for data defined on the sphere (choosing the HEALPix framework to form charts on the sphere).
 In that project, I also proposed dictionary learning methods for spectroscopic and photometric redshift estimation, and contributed to develop unsupervised feature learning techniques for galaxy SED representation and for spectroscopic redshift estimation with Joana Frontera-Pons and Jérome Bobin.

 - Practical exercices for the Ecole Doctorale Astronomie et Astrophysique d’Ile de France (2011-2013): half-day exercises on applying sparse representations to solve inverse problems in astrophysics